As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

-two photos showing how to make air fried carrots
+how to make air fryer carrots

 Pro Tips/Recipe Notes